humio/humio-aws-lambdas/README.md

 ### Environment Variables

-Because this project creates the basis for a stack of lambdas that will power many Humio-AWS integrations, there are both "universal" environment variables which apply to all integration components, as well as "specific" environment variables that apply to individual integrations.
+Because this project creates the basis for a stack of lambdas that will power many Humio-AWS integrations, there are both "_universal_" environment variables which apply to _all_ integration components, as well as "_specific_" environment variables that apply to individual integrations.

-The "universal" environment variables are related to the location of the Humio service you're integrating with (`HumioBaseURL`), the Humio integration module that supports the AWS service you're integrating with (`HumioAWSModule`) and the method and details by which the Humio ingest token is retrieved (see below).
+The universal environment variables are:
+- `HumioBaseURL`, the location of the Humio service you're integrating with,
+- `HumioAWSModule`, the Humio integration module that supports the AWS service you're integrating with, and
+- the method and details by which the Humio ingest token is retrieved, one of
+	- `HumioIngestToken`, the plaintext Humio repo ingest token, or
+	- to use the AWS Secrets Manager, using `HumioIngestTokenArn` and `HumioIngestTokenSecret` (see below).

 "Universal" environment variables are described below:

 Key | Description
 -------- | -----------
 HumioAWSModule | This variable's value parameterizes the integration the Lambda instance, e.g., for `GuardDuty` via `CloudWatch` events, you would use the value `GuardDutyViaCloudWatch`.
+See the section "Current Integrations" below for specific details on each available integration.
 HumioBaseURL | The base URL of your Humio install or cloud endpoint, e.g., `https://cloud.us.humio.com`

 #### Environment Variables: Plaintext Ingest Token